lundqvistr/manual_medfak_research_data/manual.md

 #### All variables in the dataset have the same unit of observation

 ### Variable names
-Our recommendation is to use a simple structure since it works everywhere:
+Our recommendation is to use a simple structure since it works everywhere.
+Be consistent.
+#### Use names in english
-- Do not use diacritical letters (å, ä, ö or the like) in variable names
+- Do not use diacritical letters (å, ä, ö or the like) in variable names Good example:
-- Use only lower case letters
-     - Do not begin variable names with upper case letters
-     - Do not use names with mixed cases, such as the so called SnakeCase
-- Use names in english
-- Separate parts in names with underscore ("_")
-    - Do not use spaces to separate parts
+Bad example:
+#### Keep your variable names short
-- Name variables so that the names provide a sufficiently clear description of the content.
+Name variables so that the names provide a sufficiently clear description of the content.
 They do not have to be exhaustive.
 Short and meaningful is worth striving for.
+Good example:
+Bad example:

+#### Use only lower case letters
+     - Do not begin variable names with upper case letters
+     - Do not use names with mixed cases, such as the so called SnakeCase Good example:
+Bad example:

+#### Separate parts in names with underscore ("_")
+    - Do not use spaces, dots (".") or upper case letters to separate parts Good example:
+Bad example:

+#### Variables measured at the same time point.
+Given that the data set is in a wide format (se section x.x.x), variables measures at different time points should be given excectly the same name, except for suffix.
+Good example:
+Bad example:

 ### Create and maintain a codebook
 A codebook describes the contents, structure, and layout of a data collection.
 More specifically explanations of variables, units for measurement variables, explanation of codes used in categorical variables, codes used for missing values and other attributes of the variables in your dataset.
 There are routines in the software most comonly used to generate such codebooks, but it could also consist of an Excel file with one sheet containing explanations for variable names, another sheet with explanations of the codes used.
 A short example is found in one of the appendices.